wanfangchou/Hiking-Trail-Project/README.md

 Activate your virtualenv as shown above and type `pytest` to run tests.

-## Tinder Trails admin
+## Tinder Trails Admin

-username: tindertrails
+username: tinkers

-password: ist303tindertrails
+password: ist303

-## User Stories and requirements
+## User Stories and Requirements

 1. As a user I want to __log in__ so that I can save my records or favorite trails. (estimate of completion time: __4 days__)